Editorial discipline and sourcing

 CIS adaptation

 The Center for Internet Security adopts the same logic for cyber threat intelligence.
 "Moderate Confidence generally means that the information is credibly sourced and interpreted to be plausible but is not of sufficient quality or corroboration..."
-The three-tier base is the source pattern for the seven-label Candid taxonomy above.
+The three-tier base is the source pattern for the seven-label taxonomy above.

 Epistemic-status labels lower the publishing threshold